vadniks/Gleana/Readme.md

 Add (de)encoding functions: to(from)Hex, to(from)Base64(32)

+PRECISION!!! (solve or at least mitigate that pesky 0.1 + 0.2 = 0.30000000000000004 and not exactly 0.3 problem caused by floating point binary representation and dec2bin/bin2dec conversions)

 // optionally, what's the point of these numbers if they cannot be used anywhere else? - implement the applications!

 Support for complex numbers (those which have real and imaginary parts and are the result of (-anyPositive)^(1/(2n))